-In today’s lesson we are going to discuss women’s bone health in some detail especially as it relates to osteoporosis.
-We will also cover bone architecture in some detail.
+In today’s lesson we discuss women’s bone health in some detail especially as it relates to osteoporosis.
+We will also cover bone architecture as it relates to bone health.

-Recent technological developments are allowing researchers to look deeper into bone architecture and determine the effects of different treatment options for osteoporosis and specifically the relationship between bone density and bone quality.
+Recent technological developments allow researchers to look deeper into bone architecture and determine the effects of different treatment options for osteoporosis.
+Researchers can examine the relationship between bone density and bone quality.
 This is an important development for women’s bone health.

 For many years bone density has been the key metric to evaluating women’s bone health.
 But now we are learning more about bone quality.
-I consider this to be one of the more exciting areas in women’s bone health today.
+This is one of the more exciting areas in women’s bone health today.

 You are welcome to dive deeper into the topic by going to Today’s Reading Material that I have prepared for you at the bottom of this page!